Fiesta Bowl 2019: LSU vs. UCF TV Schedule, Time and Odds

 Fiesta Bowl 2019: LSU vs. UCF TV Schedule, Time and OddsDecember 31, 2018

-UCF ran the table for the second consecutive season and will once again take on a heavily-favored SEC opponent in one of the New Year's Six bowl games.
+UCF ran the table for the second consecutive season and will once again take on a heavily favored SEC opponent in one of the New Year's Six bowl games.

 However, the circumstances for this Fiesta Bowl matchup with LSU are dramatically different than last year's upset victory over Auburn in the Peach Bowl.

 Who: No. 11 LSU vs. No. 8 UCF

-Where: State Farm Stadium (Glendale, AZ)
+Where: State Farm Stadium, Glendale, Arizona

 When: Tuesday, January 1, 1 p.m.
 ET